Keith-S-Thompson/kst-time-utils/README.md

 `usleep-until` sleeps until the next multiple (in seconds since the UNIX epoch) of the specified number of seconds.
 It uses `gettimeofday()` and `usleep()` to provide microsecond resolution (subject to the overhead of running the program).
+Note that these functions are considered obsolete.
+Consider using the `nanosleep-until` command instead.

     Usage: usleep-until seconds

+`nanosleep-until` sleeps until the next multiple (in seconds since the UNIX epoch) of the specified number of seconds.
+It uses `clock_gettime()` and `nanosleep()` to provide nanosecond resolution (subject to the overhead of running the program).

+The `seconds` argument is a positive integer.
+Since `nanosleep-until` uses `atoi` to parse its argument, any fractional part is quietly ignored; `nanosleep-until 1.5` acts like `nanosleep 1`.
+(This is a bug, which I'll fix eventually.)

+    Usage: nanosleep-until seconds